The Polyester Prince: Sequel

 Ambani & Sons was published by Roli Books in India in 2010 and published by NewSouth Publishing as Mahabharata in Polyester: The Making of the World’s Richest Brothers and Their Feud in Australia.
-This book was widely considered to be the sequel to The Polyester Prince: The Rise of Dhirubhai Ambani as it includes the original 17 chapters with an additional six chapters pertaining to the events following Dhirubhai Ambani's passing in 2002, Ambani's sons, Mukesh and Anil Ambani.
+This book was widely considered to be the sequel to The Polyester Prince: The Rise of Dhirubhai Ambani as it includes the original 17 chapters with an additional six chapters pertaining to the events following Dhirubhai Ambani's death in 2002, Ambani's sons, Mukesh and Anil Ambani.

 Ambani & Sons consists of 23 chapters split into two sections.
 The first 17 chapters chronicle the rise of Dhirubhai Ambani from childhood to a business tycoon with large commercial success.
 The first section of the book explores how the stock markets were manipulated, competitors harassed and other unethical business partners and corruption that occurred and resulted in RIL obtaining a large market share in the Indian marketplace.
 The new six chapters follow Anil and Mukesh Ambanis’ feud over the Reliance group.

 There are a few differences between the Indian and Australian publications of the sequel due to Pramod Kapur, the founder and publisher of Roli Books, asking McDonald to remove some controversial passages that were found in The Polyester Prince such as the attempted murder allegation of Nusli Wadia.
 Such controversial passages still appear in the Australian publication of the book.
 As a result of the sanitation of Ambani & Sons along with fight between Mukesh Ambani and Anil Ambani that has gained large attention from the media, this book was not met with the same legal threats as The Polyester Prince.